ckeditor/ckeditor4/tests/plugins/tableselection/manual/enable.md

 @bender-ui: collapsed
 @bender-tags: tc, 18
-@bender-ckeditor-plugins: wysiwygarea, toolbar, tableselection, autogrow
+@bender-ckeditor-plugins: wysiwygarea, toolbar, table, tableselection, autogrow

 Try to select more than one cell in both of editors.